NHLI-Respiratory-Epi/Curation-Harmonisation/codelists/Codelists.md

 * **Coding system(s)**: ICD10

-* **Source:** NHLI Respiratory Epidemiology team
+* **Source:** Provided by Professor Jenni Quint but adapted to include ILD subclassifications

 * **Additional comments:**
-  - To match ILD primary care codelist, the same ILD subclassifications were applied here: broad IPF, narrow IPF, treatment-related, exposure-related, autoimmune-related and other
+  - To match ILD primary care codelist, the same ILD subclassifications were applied here (apart from narrow IPF which there were no codes matching): broad IPF, treatment-related, exposure-related, autoimmune-related and other
   - Some primary care code descriptions match the ICD10 descriptions so the same classifications were given for these codes.
   - For the rest of the unclassified codes, the following regexes were applied with resulting classifications approved by Professor Jenni Quint:
     - Any code descriptions with regex _'drug|radiation'_ were classified as treatment-related ILD